acuminous/filby/README.md

 - operation: DROP_ENUM
   name: park_calendar_event_type

-# Deletes the specified entity and associated data frames
+# Deletes the specified entity
-# Fails if the entities are still depended on by projections
+# Fails if the entities are depended on by projections or used in change sets
 - operation: DROP_ENTITY
   name: park
   version: 1